Who’s ready to go on down the bayou with Princess Tiana and friends now that Splash Mountain has officially taken its final plunge?

 Those on the ride will even get to see as she and jazz-loving alligator Louis go on a musical adventure as they prepare to host a Mardi Gras celebration for the people of New Orleans.

-Here is our complete guide to Tiana’s Bayou Adventure, which is slated to open in late 2024.
+Here is our complete guide to Tiana’s Bayou Adventure, which is slated to open in Summer 2024.

 Before we get too far into it, make sure you check out our guide on the Best Rides at Magic Kingdom for information on every attraction and show at Magic Kingdom.